kendrickwebster/react-tictactoe/README.md

 # My Sandbox for Learning React

 This project was created by Kendrick Webster to play with the [Intro to React tutorial](https://reactjs.org/tutorial/tutorial.html) while keeping a history of edits for future reference and review.
-Although React itself was new to me, web development frameworks in general were not, so the tutorial was easy and fun.

 All of the optional self directed practice exercises (improvements) were completed: